 Over the years i have been involved in supporting people.
 This has included 25 of the greatest years working in Andover Hospital, I have been involved in many charities, 11 Years on the Carnival Committee, Chair of Friends of Andover Hospital, and a Test Valley Borough Councillor since 2011.
 I was honoured to be Mayor of Test Valley in.
 2015/16.
 I was also very proud of promoting the borough for North and South, meeting different people.

-I am proud to be an Ambassador fro Andover and District Mencap and will support the charity in any way possible.
+I am proud to be the President of Andover and District Mencap and will support the charity in any way possible.